 "I'm really impressed with what Adam has created with RealEye.
 It's astounding how easy and fast it is to track and report on eye movement for a page or design."

 For in-depth analysis of webcam eye-tracking accuracy check the following articles:

 We also have a network of panelists from all around the world - mainly from the UK and the US.
 Randomly picked users can be assigned to your task.
-They are called RealEye testers.
+They are called RealEye participants.
 We will not show them your stimuli before the test starts, so their interaction will be natural.

 Note: RealEye participants can't take part in a 'Live Website' studies and studies longer than 10 minutes.
 Read more about the limitations here.